 Scarab Beetles were very popular amulets and talismans in Ancient Egypt.
-(Living ones would also be kept as pets and used for personal adornment!).
-Also known as dung beetles, they roll dirt into oversized balls and lay their eggs in them, which supplies them with their food.
-Later these eggs become transformed into larvae, and this was seen as an earthly metaphorical symbol for this heavenly cycle of renewal.
+(Living ones would also be kept as pets and used for personal adornment!)
+They are also known as dung beetles, as they roll dirt into oversized balls and lay their eggs in them, which supplies their larva with food.
+This was seen as an earthly metaphorical symbol for the heavenly cycle of the sun, and thus also for renewal.

 This winged scarab is based on traditional ancient Egyptian designs.
 The chain comes in a variety of styles and lengths.
-See also the Scarab pendant and new Scarab Bracelet, as well as Staghorn beetles and Rhinoceros beetles in sterling silver by Mercurious Designs.
+See also the Scarab pendant and new Scarab Bracelet (as well as Staghorn beetles and Rhinoceros beetles, that are also part of the scarab family) in sterling silver by Mercurious Designs.